Types-of-Financial-Ratios

 Market Value Ratios

-1 – Price Earnings Ratio: The price earnings ratio reflects that how many investors are ready to pay per rupee of reported income.
-The lack or optimism thereof the investors have about the future performance of the business organization is shown in this ratio.
+The price earnings ratio shows how much investors are willing to pay per rupee of reported income.
+It reflects investor expectations about the future performance of the company.

 Price Earnings Ratio = Market Price per Share / Earnings per Share

-3 – Earnings per Share (EPS): It has the following formula
+3 – Earnings per Share (EPS)

 Earnings per Share (EPS) = Net Income / Average Number of Common Shares Outstanding